 This free quilt tutorial will walk you through the process of making a strip-pieced Rail Fence baby quilt.
 (There is also a printable version with instructions for multiple sizes from Baby – King.)

 You can find the quick Rail Fence strip pieced baby quilt tutorial here.

 You can see more variations and options for strip-pieced Rail Fence-inspired designs on this Rail Fence Pinboard.

 Strip-piecing can also be used to create smaller units that can then be sewn back together to create new blocks such as traditional 9-patch blocks.

 Another favorite strip-pieced block is in this easy, but eye-catching Pinwheel tutorial.

-If you’d like to see some of these cutting techniques demonstrated on video or you’re ready for some more advanced strip-piecing tips, check out my Strip-piecing class on the Riley Blake YouTube Channel.
+As I mentioned, I’ll also walk you through all of the cutting, measuring, and strip piece sewing techniques demonstrated on the video above.
+And if you’re ready for some more advanced strip-piecing projects, check out the full Strip-piecing class on the Riley Blake YouTube Channel.